sjames40/Robuts-MRI-via-diffusion-purification/README.md

 #  "Robust MRI Reconstruction Via Deep Learned Priors \& Diffusion Purification"
-This repo is for our submitted work to TMI.
+This repo is for our submitted work to JSTSP.
 Further details will be provided upon acceptance.